Canon M50 vs SX60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the M50 and the SX60 have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.